Work permit and residence permit in Slovenia

 Single Residence permit for work and residence in Slovenia

-To obtain a long-term work permit, an individual should apply for the Single residence permit for work and residence in Slovenia (The Single Permit), which enables professional immigration to Slovenia.
-Although this is only one of several ways to obtain a work and residence permit, it is one of the most reliable ones, as it provides a fallback in case the individual’s business endures a setback and/or negative projections.
+To obtain a long-term work permit, an individual should apply for the Single residence permit for work and residence in Slovenia (The Single Permit).
+It enables professional immigration to Slovenia.
+Although this is only one of several ways to obtain a work and residence permit, it is one of the most reliable ones.
+It provides a fallback in case the individual’s business endures a setback and/or negative projections.

 The Single Permit is issued for the following: